pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

 <a name="nested_network_config"></a>The `network_config` block supports:

-* `create_pod_range` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Whether to create a new range for pod IPs in this node pool.
+* `create_pod_range` - (Optional) Whether to create a new range for pod IPs in this node pool.
 Defaults are provided for `pod_range` and `pod_ipv4_cidr_block` if they are not specified.

-* `pod_ipv4_cidr_block` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) The IP address range for pod IPs in this node pool.
+* `pod_ipv4_cidr_block` - (Optional) The IP address range for pod IPs in this node pool.
 Only applicable if createPodRange is true.
 Set to blank to have a range chosen with the default size.
 Set to /netmask (e.g. /14) to have a range chosen with a specific netmask.
 Set to a CIDR notation (e.g. 10.96.0.0/14) to pick a specific range to use.

-* `pod_range` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) The ID of the secondary range for pod IPs.
+* `pod_range` - (Optional) The ID of the secondary range for pod IPs.
 If `create_pod_range` is true, this ID is used for the new range.
 If `create_pod_range` is false, uses an existing secondary range with this ID.

 <a name="nested_ephemeral_storage_config"></a>The `ephemeral_storage_config` block supports: